Pressurized Irrigation Meter Installation

-The first phase of the installation is happening in the north third of the City.
+The first phase of the installation will begin in the north third of the City.
 This phase will take from approximately May through December of 2022.
 All streets from about 500 North to 1400 N and 900 W to 1300 E are included in Phase 1.
 See the map for a highlighted section of the City that shows the location of Phase 1 installations.
 Subsequent phases will begin when funding and more metering parts become available.

 The city-approved contractor for Phase 1 is Hydro Vac Excavations LLC.
 Crews from Hydro Vac Excavation will be working in the PI service box and are allowed access on your property for installation purposes.
 Contact Hydro Vac Excavation for any questions/concerns about the installation at 385-465-4687.
 There will be a Hydro Vac Excavation representative on-site that can handle questions as well.